 "I said no!"

-And like every scene akin to this, it was him who sang for her.
+And like every scene similar to this, it was him who sang for her.
 He lightly touched her cheek as he hummed the notes of their love song, quickly wiping away red smears he left there with his thumb.
 She firmly cocooned him in her arms as if the gesture could lend him some of her strength, when in truth she was just too hesitant to let him go.
 He was slipping away, breath by breath, tear by tear, heartbeat by heartbeat, so, so slowly, like the sands of time seeping through the narrow center of an hourglass…

 He finished the song.
 He lied there motionlessly, a hint of contentment on his face, as if he was just asleep and having a pleasant dream.